OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Balances.md

 }
 ```

-### Specific Account with High Cost Credit Not Included and and Account in Credit
+### Specific Account with High Cost Credit Not Included in Balance and Account in Credit

 #### Get Account Balances Request